ckyycc/hdb-pool/README.md

     .then(() => {...})
     .catch(err => {...});
 ```
-Removing the connection from the pool and destroy connection itself as well, the `destroy` takes one required argument:
+Removing the connection from the pool and destroy the connection itself as well.
+The function takes one required argument:

-- `connection`: a previously borrowed connection
+- `connection`: a "borrowed" connection.

 This function returns a `Promise`.
 This promise will resolve once the `connection` is accepted by the pool, If you do not care the outcome it is safe to ignore this promise.